Azure/az-cgpu-onboarding/README.md

 3. Attestation Verification
 4. Workload Running

 Please make sure to follow all steps exactly as detailed.
-If you running into issues, please reach out to us as described at the bottom of this document.
+If you run into issues, please reach out to us as described at the bottom of this document.
 We are confident that things will be smooth once you get the hang of it!

 ## Choose your configuration